gchq/Palisade-examples/deployment-k8s/README.md

 A collection of scripts to allow the example to be run in different types of Kubernetes environment.

 ## [aws-K8s](./aws-k8s/README.md)
-Scripts for running the examples in an AWS K8s cluster
+Scripts for running the examples in an AWS K8s cluster where the data is stored in the Kubernetes cluster

 ## [aws-s3-K8s](./aws-s3-k8s/README.md)
 Scripts for running the examples in an AWS K8s cluster where the data is stored in a S3 bucket